DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim(s) 23-24, 26 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Kagan as applied to claim 22 above, and further in view of Patel (US 20130068155 A1)
+Claims 21, 24-26, and 29-40 are rejected under 35 U.S.C.
+103 as being unpatentable over Kagan (US 20100020846 A1) further in view of Patel (US 20130068155 A1).

 Patel discloses an analogous art (at least fig.’s 1-9, abstract, par.
 78, par.
-93, and claim 138: time temperature indicator for perishable products) wherein the indicator means comprises a substance, the substance being configured to change color and/or opacity when exposed to a first undesired condition and wherein the indicator means comprises a further substance, the further substance being configured to change color and/or opacity when exposed to a further undesired condition, the further undesired condition being different from the first undesired condition, or the substance being configured to change color and/or opacity when exposed to an undesired condition for a minimal, defined or desired time duration different from that of the first substance (fig.’s 1-2 and par.’s 93-94: Gel or fluid freeze indicating formulation 130.
+93, and claim 138: time temperature indicator for perishable products) wherein the indicator means comprises a first substance, the first substance being configured to change color and/or opacity when exposed to a first undesired condition and wherein the indicator means comprises a second substance, the second substance being configured to change color and/or opacity when exposed to a second undesired condition, the second undesired condition being different from the first undesired condition, or the second substance being configured to change color and/or opacity when exposed to a first undesired condition for a minimal, defined or desired time duration different from that of the first substance (fig.’s 1-2 and par.’s 93-94: Gel or fluid freeze indicating formulation 130.
 See par.
 96: “formulation 130 can be composed of an indicating compound, such as one or more diacetylenes 131, nucleating agent 132, a solvent or a liquid medium 133, a catalyst 134 for polymerization of diacetylenes, a precursor 135 for the catalyst, a promoter 136 for the catalyst and a polymeric binder 137.”
 See also fig. 8 and par.’s 97-99: Formulation indicates temperature and exposure time based on polymerization of multiple diacetylene and colored catalyst compounds.
 A subset of compounds polymerize to display one distinct color (such as blue) at lower, freezing temperatures and another distinct color (such as red) when exposed to higher, melting/thawing temperatures.
 The intensities of the displayed color indicates the duration of the exposure.)

-Regarding Claim 24: Kagan and Patel disclose the indicator of claim 23, and Kagan discloses wherein the substance individually comprises any one of a granular material, a porous material, a fluid or a combination thereof (fig. 4 and par.
+Regarding Claim 24: Kagan and Patel disclose the indicator of claim 21, and Kagan discloses wherein the first substance individually comprises any one of a granular material, a porous material, a fluid or a combination thereof (fig. 4 and par.
 92: colored nanosuspension 18 hermetically closed within insoluble container 30.
 See also par.
 43 and par.
 73: Nanosuspension 18 comprises nanoparticles suspended in a liquid medium.).

-Kagan does not disclose a further substance.
+Kagan does not disclose a second substance.

 Patel discloses an analogous art (at least fig.’s 1-9, abstract, par.
 78, par.
 93, and claim 138: time temperature indicator for perishable products) comprising a substance and a further substance individually comprising any one of a granular material, a porous material, a fluid or a combination thereof (fig.’s 1-2 and par.’s 93-97: Gel or fluid freeze indicating formulation 130.).